ujjwal3067/mapreduce_C/README.md

     - Thread pool for mapper threads and reducer threads
     - Internal Datastructures that is used to pass key value pairs from mapper to reducer

+- number of threads should be cores/processors on the system + 1 for now [configurable].

 # References